-Peda recipe or doodh peda recipe with step by step pictures – milk peda is one of the traditional Indian sweets that is prepared during festive occasions or celebrations.
-It is made using sugar and khoa / khoya or mawa, that’s made by condensing milk for a long time.
+Peda recipe or doodh peda recipe with step by step pictures – milk peda is one of the traditional Indian Sweets that is prepared during festive occasions or celebrations.
+Peda is prepared using sugar and milk solids known as khoa / khoya or mawa.

-The milk peda recipe shared here is a quick version using condensed milk and khoya without milk powder.
+Milk peda recipe shared here is a quick version using khoya without milk powder.
 In the past I made doodh peda with condensed milk and milk powder several times and ended up with an overly sweetened peda.

 This milk peda recipe was born out of few trials to bring down the sweetness to the right level.
 These taste great since they are made of only milk and milk solids alone and no milk powder is used.